er-hiba/Learn2Code/README.md

 ``Description`` This program determines whether a user-entered integer is a prime number or a composite number.
 Prime numbers are defined as positive integers greater than 1 that have exactly two distinct positive divisors: 1 and themselves.
 This program calculates the number of divisors for the entered integer and uses this count to make the determination.
 If the user enters a non-integer, it will provide an error message.

 ``Files`` The file that contains the code for this project is prime_number.py
 You can find it in the directory Prime_Number

+### Multiplication_Table
+``Description`` This program generates a multiplication table from 0 to 10 for user-input integers.
+Please note that it does not include error handling for invalid input.

+``Files`` The file that contains the code for this project is multiplication_table.py
+You can find it in the directory Multiplication_Table

 ## Contact
 If you have any questions or feedback about these projects, feel free to [contact me](mailto:hibah.erraoui@gmail.com).